Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Scalable plans

 Paychex offers several plans.
-While the first plan provides basic payroll features, the others provide advanced tools, reporting, and HR support.
-This way, you can easily upgrade plans as you grow without changing your provider.
-However, I wish there was a free trial to explore features before picking a plan.
+While the first plan provides basic payroll features, the others offer advanced tools, reporting, and HR support.
+This way, you can easily upgrade plans as your company grows without changing your provider.

 Time and attendance integration

-Paychex integrates with time and attendance systems to track work hours, overtime, and leave information.
-For instance, you can sync Paychex with Connecteam using 1-click integration, then run payroll in minutes right from your Connecteam app—and handle the rest of your workforce management tasks, too.
+Paychex integrates with time and attendance systems to track hours worked, overtime, and leave information.
+For example, you can sync Paychex with Connecteam using 1-click integration, then run payroll in minutes right from your Connecteam app—and handle the rest of your workforce management tasks, too.

 Pros